|Oracle® Database Administrator's Guide

 11g Release 2 (11.2)

 Part Number E17120-05

 The two-phase commit mechanism ensures that all nodes either commit or perform a rollback together.
 What happens if any of the three phases fails because of a system or network error?
 The transaction becomes in-doubt.

 Distributed transactions can become in-doubt in the following ways:

-A server system running Oracle Database software crashes
+A server machine running Oracle Database software crashes

 A network connection between two or more Oracle Databases involved in distributed processing is disconnected

 An unhandled software error occurs

 The RECO process automatically resolves in-doubt transactions when the machine, network, or software problem is resolved.
 Until RECO can resolve the transaction, the data is locked for both reads and writes.
 The database blocks reads because it cannot determine which version of the data to display for a query.

 In the majority of cases, the database resolves the in-doubt transaction automatically.
 Assume that there are two nodes,